chunky-dev/chunky/CONTRIBUTING.md

 Select all of the changes you want to make, and add a description of what you changed.

 ### Testing
 Prior to making a Pull Request please test your changes.
 Within IntelliJ you can run chunky\src\java\se.llbit\chunky\main\Chunky.java:line64 assuming you have got IntelliJ setup correctly.
-Chunky's gradlew is 7.3.3.
+At the time of writing, Chunky's gradlew version is 7.4.

 ### Pull Request